-Any bonus paid to employees may be payable in a combination of cash, Stifel Financial Corp. restricted stock units ("RSUs"), and cash debentures.
-The proportion of bonus payments payable in cash versus deferred RSUs and debentures will be determined by the Stifel global compensation policy.
+Any bonus paid to employees may be payable in a combination of cash, restricted cash awards ("RCAs"), Stifel Financial Corp. restricted stock units ("RSUs"), and cash debentures.
+The proportion of bonus payments payable in cash versus deferred RSUs and debentures and the mechanisms used will be determined by the Stifel global compensation policy.
 See Note 6.1.9 for the Deferral policy.